 Key takeaways

-- You can borrow $200 instantly by choosing a loan type that fits your credit and income situation.
-Consider cash advance apps, payday loans, or pawnshop loans.
+- You can apply for a $200 loan and receive funds after approval by choosing a loan type that fits your credit and income situation.
+Consider earned wage access apps, short-term loan due on your next paydays, or pawnshop loans.

 - Comparing lenders, checking for fees, and prequalifying can help you find the most affordable and legitimate option.